DEFRA/epr-backend/CONTRIBUTING.md

 Deployments are managed by Defra tooling, speak with the engineering team to be briefed on this.

 Deployments are conducted automatically for lower environments and manually for prod.

+### Secrets and Environment Variables

+Both secrets and environment variables are managed by Defra tooling, speak with the engineering team to be briefed on this.